 The weight limit for rail depends on the kind of train that you are using.
 This is organised through a rail freight company, and they will be able to tell you what options you have.

-The weight limit for shipping by sea also depends on the shipping company’s specifications.
+The weight limit for shipping by sea also depends on the company’s specifications.

 Maximum Intermodal Container Weights

-There are maximum weights that are allowed for intermodal shipping containers, regardless of the method of transport that is going to be used.
+There are maximum weights that are allowed for the portable unit, regardless of the method of transport that is going to be used.

-- A 20ft and 40ft standard shipping container has a maximum weight allowance of 28 tons – giving you a maximum cargo weight of about 25.6 tons
+- A 20ft and 40ft standard unit has a maximum load allowance of 28 tons – giving you a maximum cargo allowance of about 25.6 tons

-- A 40ft high cube shipping container has a maximum weight allowance of about 30 tons – giving you a cargo weight of about 26 tons.
+- A 40ft high cube has a maximum weight allowance of about 30 tons – giving you a cargo allowance of about 26 tons.

-If you are planning on transporting your cargo using an intermodal shipping container, it is important that you check at every stage of the planned journey what the maximum weight allowance is.
-If you are overweight, you might incur extra costs and delays that are unnecessary.
+If you are planning on transporting your cargo, it is important that you check at every stage of the planned journey what the maximum weight allowance is.
+If you are overweight, you might incur extra costs and delays that aren’t unnecessary and that could overwise have been avoided.